Vindulamj/IntersectionZoo-Docs/docs/source/benchmarking.rst

 Then we train policies by sampling feature values from each distribution.
 However, certain feature value combinations are never used during training.
 During testing, we only use the feature value combinations that were not used in training.
 This tests the algorithms' ability to systematically combine known knowledge to generalize.
-The resultant performance histogram is given in Figure 1d.
+The resultant performance histogram is given in Figure (d).
 Both DDPG and PPO fail to systematically generalize; baseline performs better in almost all cases.

 For training reward curves and other metrics, please refer to `this weights and biases report <https://wandb.ai/vindula/intersectionzoo/reports/IntersectionZoo-Eco-driving-for-Benchmarking-Multi-Agent-Contextual-Reinforcement-Learning--Vmlldzo4MTg1NDE3>`_.